alekece/pebble-pre-builder/README.md

 ## Warning

+Pebble Pre-Builder introduce a bunch of rules.
+If you respect this  the following lines, everything should be ok :

-Do not forget to rebuild the watchapp each time you modify the `resources` folder.
+* Do not forget to rebuild the watchapp each time you modify the resources folder.
-Do not add or modify by hand the resources section of your appinfo.json.
+* Do not add or modify by hand the resources section of your appinfo.json.
-Do not put your resources files into nested folder.
+* Do not put your resources files into nested folder.
-Only the supported image formats (png, pbi, pbi8, png-trans) are generated.
+* Only the supported image formats (png, pbi, pbi8, png-trans) are generated.

 ## Licence

 Copyright (c) 2015 Alexis Le Provost
 Licensed under the MIT license.